-This bill aims to enhance public safety through a series of measures, including the establishment of a publicly searchable database for criminal sentences maintained by the Minnesota Sentencing Guidelines Commission.
+This bill aims to enhance public safety through several key measures, including the establishment of a publicly searchable database for criminal sentences maintained by the Minnesota Sentencing Guidelines Commission.
 It mandates legislative approval for any changes to the Sentencing Guidelines and requires county attorneys to document and publicly report the reasons for dismissing charges.
 Additionally, the bill introduces new criminal liabilities for trespassing on critical infrastructure, increases penalties for offenses such as assaulting police officers and fleeing from law enforcement, and establishes mandatory minimum sentences for certain sex trafficking offenses.

 Statutes affected: 1st Engrossment: 13.82, 243.166, 609.2325, 253B.185, 526.10, 244.09, 609.2231, 609.322, 609.487, 609.52, 609.594, 609.6055, 609.74, 609.855, 626A.35, 629.53, 629.67, 629.70